-In accordance with provision C.2.1 and C.2.3 of the UK Corporate Governance Code, risk assessment and the review of internal controls are undertaken by the Board in the context of the Company's overall investment objective.
-The review covers the key business, operational, compliance and financial risks facing the Company.
+Risk assessment and the review of internal controls are undertaken by the Board in the context of the Company's overall investment objective.
+The reviews cover the key business, operational, compliance and financial risks facing the Company.

 The Company has outsourced all its activities and has obtained assurances and information from its various service providers relating to their internal systems and controls to enable the Board to make an appropriate risk and control assessment.
 Necessary steps will be taken should the review of internal controls identify any significant failings or weaknesses.